£0.00 inc VAT

-Parquet floors come in a variety of shapes and sizes including, Chevron & Herringbone, Traditionally Herringbone was the preffered laying of a parquet floor but now we new design trends Chevron Parquet Flooring is becoming the next big trend with interior designers and homeowners all opting for this new and exciting floor.
-Chevron and Herringbone Flooring, what is the difference?
-We're glad you asked!
+Parquet floors come in a variety of shapes and sizes including both chevron and herringbone designs.
+Traditionally herringbone was the preferred laying of a parquet floor but now, with new design trends, Chevron parquet flooring is becoming the next big trend with interior designers and homeowners all opting for this new and exciting floor.

 However, the difference between them can be confusing!
 Read our quick guide on the difference between chevron and herringbone so you can pick the perfect floor for your home.